 Still, people do not always use accurate information when registering on Facebook, but it is still considered more accurate than the info received on one-time registrations.
-Just in general take this into account – the info can not be 100% trusted at any times.
+Just in general take this into account – the info can not be 100% trusted at any time.

 4. No Password: visitors save time

 Going through, filling in the long forms can be quite time-consuming and frustrating.
 In fact, the most common reason for users in the United States to use social media login buttons, according to Statista, is the time factor.
-Users don’t want to spend time for filling in registration forms.
+Users don’t want to spend time filling in registration forms.

 Another reason is, users have to constantly come up with new ones and remember all the different passwords for different websites they have registered in.
-Thinking of passwords for each new app or website the user wants to register in can indeed be frustrating.
+Thinking of passwords for each new app or website the user wants to register can indeed be frustrating.
 When a user forgets a password, it becomes even more frustrating.
 Password recovery?
 It just became even more complicated!

 Retailers need to be aware of the fact that they can lose their potential customer at that very moment.
-In fact, 33% of shopping carts are abandoned because of forgotten password.
+In fact, 33% of shopping carts are abandoned because of a forgotten password.

 5. Retailer saves conversions and money

-In addition to better conversion rates, a Facebook login button can help reduce login recovery cost.
+In addition to better conversion rates, a Facebook login button can help reduce login recovery costs.
 If your business has a call center, then you should know that login recovery accounts for 30-40% of call center activity (according to Forrester).
 Logging in with Facebook eliminates the need for password reset or recall, which can be helpful for returning visitor checkout.

 A Retailer’s money is further saved because of the fact that, as previously mentioned, the data coming from Facebook will be more reliable.
-As a result, all targeted marketing operations (emailing, personalized offers, on-site personalization, etc.), would be more successful, with KPIs showing better results, since marketing activities are based on more accurate data.
+As a result, all targeted marketing operations (emailing, personalized offers, on-site personalization, etc.), would be more successful, with KPIs showing better results since marketing activities are based on more accurate data.

 6. Potential to share

 People love sharing their life events and experiences on Facebook.
 The Facebook login will also allow them to share their purchases with their friends, thus unintentionally promoting your brand.
-This means that you’ll be able to access a larger audience, because your existing audience will promote your brand for you with no extra costs.
+This means that you’ll be able to access a larger audience because your existing audience will promote your brand for you with no extra costs.